PrimalZed/haven-keeper/README.md

 Installing for offline use is done as a [Progressive Web App](https://developer.mozilla.org/en-US/docs/web/progressive_web_apps)

 ## TODO
-* Add data for the remaining characters, monsters, and monster ability decks.
 * Better way to codify "instead" element enhancements
 * Track Summons.
 * Add Jaws of the Lion and Frosthaven.